Brian R Pritchard - Motion Picture and Film Archive Consultant

 Printer Grading Charts

-Printer Grading Charts and Bands After a film has been graded it is necessary to comunicate the grading information to the printing machine.
-This can be done by mechanical charts, By charts containing Waterhouse stops with and without colour filters, by metal...
+After a film has been graded it is necessary to comunicate the grading information to the printing machine.
+This can be done by mechanical charts, By charts containing Waterhouse stops with and without colour filters, by metal clips,by punch tapes or computer control,…

 read more...